AnuragValhe/Quora-Duplicate-Question-Pairs/README.md

 ## 📌 Project Overview

-This project focuses on identifying whether two Quora questions are duplicates or not.
-The idea originated from my habit of reading Quora regularly since my JEE days.
-While diving deeper into data science, I discovered that Quora once hosted a Kaggle competition related to NLP,for finding duplicate questions pair.
-I studied the dataset, went through various kernels, and decided to build my own approach using both traditional NLP techniques and transformer-based models.

-This project took over two weeks to build and includes multiple iterations, starting from simple Bag of Words (BoW) techniques to advanced sentence embeddings using transformer models.
-The goal was to explore how traditional and semantic techniques differ in handling such tasks and to build a robust, efficient system for detecting duplicates.
+This project aims to detect duplicate question pairs on Quora using both traditional NLP methods and transformer-based sentence embeddings.
+Inspired by the Kaggle competition and built over two weeks, it showcases iterative improvements from Bag-of-Words models to semantic similarity via pretrained transformers, highlighting performance and interpretability trade-offs.

 ---